 - Enable HTTP (Gzip) compression

-Content Delivery Networks have become popular, especially for websites that get traffic from all over the world.
+Content Delivery Networks for WordPress have become popular, especially for websites that get traffic from all over the world.
 CDNs, like MaxCDN and Cloudflare, are popular and you can easily integrate them with your WordPress website through the W3TC plugin.

 Cloudways servers come with pre-installed Varnish cache.
-Varnish is a very powerful cache that caches entire content (that includes both static and dynamic content of your website) and serves that content to returning and even new visitors.
+Varnish is a very powerful cache that caches entire content (that can include both static and dynamic content of your website) and serves that content to returning and even new visitors.
 This cache speeds up the HTTP requests and sits in front of Apache (web server).

 In W3TC the Reverse Proxy setting is used to purge the Varnish cache whenever you make an update to your website.
 It is highly recommended to keep it enabled or else you would need to purge Varnish manually each time.

-But this is not required as Cloudways servers come with a built-in New Relic account that you can access under the Server Management -> Monitoring -> Application.
+But this is not required as Cloudways servers come with a built-in New Relic account that you can access under the Server Management → Monitoring → Application.

 If you want support from the developers of this plugin and configuration guide, then you can purchase and verify your license key here.

 Debug mode is particularly useful if you want to know which cache is working and how much effect it has on the pages.
-To view the debug information, view the source code of your website and navigate to end of the page.
-You will see the comments notifying you if cache is enabled, how many queries were cached, and how long it took to build the cached page.
+To view the debug information, view the source code of your website and navigate to the end of the page.
+You will see the comments notifying you if a cache is enabled, how many queries were cached, and how long it took to build the cached page.